-- Evidence of questions developed for use within learning activities or reflection.
-Question types include: - Bloom's Taxonomy Applying, Analyzing, Evaluating, and Creating Questions (See examples on Page 9-10 of the JROTC Instructor Manual in CM Global Resources Instructor Materials) - Metacognitive Questioning including What, So What, Now What, and What Else (See examples on Page 10-11 of the JROTC Instructor Manual in CM Global Resources Instructor Materials) - Socratic Dialogue Questions What, So What, Now What, and What Else (See examples on Page 11 of the JROTC Instructor Manual in CM Global Resources Instructor Materials) - Experience-Identify-Analyze-Generalize (EIAG) Questions (What, So What, Now What, and What Else (See examples on Page 12) of the JROTC Instructor Manual in CM Global Resources Instructor Materials) - Questions included in Lesson Plan as reflection questions - Questions included in CM Test Bank - Questions included within CM Lesson's customized PPT presentation as Reinforcing
+• Evidence of questions developed for use within learning activities or reflection.
+Question types include:

+- Bloom's Taxonomy Applying, Analyzing, Evaluating, and Creating Questions (see CM, Global Resources, Instructor Materials, Instructor Desk Reference) - Metacognitive Questioning including What, So What, Now What, and What Else (see CM, Global Resources, Instructor Materials, Instructor Desk Reference) - Socratic Dialogue Questions What, So What, Now What, and What Else (see CM, Global Resources, Instructor Materials, Instructor Desk Reference) - Experience-Identify-Analyze-Generalize (EIAG) Questions (What, So What, Now What, and What Else (see CM, Global Resources, Instructor Materials, Instructor Desk Reference) - Questions included in Lesson Plan as reflection questions - Questions included in CM Test Bank - Questions included within CM Lesson's customized PPT presentation as Reinforcing

 F.5.
-Plans for students with special needs and/or academically advanced
+Plans for students with special needs and/or academically advanced students